jamespheffernan/mgt-scorekeeper/docs/implementation-plan/course-management.md

    - Robust error handling and validation integration
    - 27 unit tests covering all format scenarios

-**Key Technical Achievements**:
-- All 68 tests passing (23 validation + 18 database + 27 formats)
-- Proper IndexedDB mocking for test environment
-- Comprehensive error handling and user feedback
-- Flexible architecture supporting multiple import methods
-- Course templates ready for UI integration

-**Ready for Next Phase**: The database foundation is solid and ready for UI implementation in Task 1.2.
+**Ready for Next Phase**: Both database foundation and course selection are complete.
+Ready to proceed with Task 1.3: Course Management UI Foundation for CRUD operations.

 ## Lessons Learned